 Preparation Includes Partnership

-A team of trusted external experts using comprehensive simulation methods, like a robust Red Team Assessment, can put your Incident Response Plan and team to a realistic test—one that exposes vulnerabilities in time to shore them up.
+A team of trusted external experts using comprehensive simulation methods, like a robust Red Team Assessment or Incident Response Tabletop Exercise can put your Incident Response Plan and team to realistic tests—ones that expose vulnerabilities in time to shore them up.
 On the prevention end, year-round Vulnerability Management with 24/7-365 on-demand scanning, can help head off emerging issues that pose a threat to your environment before they become full-blown incidents.

 To explore affordable assessment options with a true security ally, visit www.baisecurity.net and email us or set up a time to chat about your upcoming IT Security Assessment, HIPAA Security Risk Assessment, Controls Audit, or other security assessment needs.